 He is an accomplished company director with an extensive understanding of governance and compliance, reporting, media and investor relations.
+Mr Millner was awarded an Officer of the Order of Australia in June 2023 for "distinguished service to business, to rugby union as an administrator, and to the community through philanthropic contributions".

-He is a member of the Remuneration Committee and the Nomination Committee.
+He is a member of the Remuneration and Nomination Committee.